 The Pacific Parlour Car is the result of my work on the model.
 I consider this a moderate success, not too bad considering that I've done no modeling work like this for over half a century.
 The biggest problem with this car is the mismatch of the "chrome" paint with which I oversprayed the Phase II striping.
 The "stainless" paint that the model came prepainted with is a bit less reflective, so the new paint contrasts with it, especially the bit covering the blue stripe, just above the lower windows, on the earlier version.
 The lighting that I used to take the photos has exaggerated the difference, but the contrast is noticeable under other conditions, too.
 I may experiment with other "stainless"-colored paints in the future to see if a better match is possible.

 The decals came out better than I'd anticipated.
 They are over-coated with a clear, satin-finish acrylic sealer to protect them.
 I fashioned the smooth "stainless steel" panels under the decals from a sheet of thin PVC simply glued over the old fluted panels on the original car (there is one exception that I left fluted; it should be obvious ...).
 That same "chrome" paint worked very well on those panels, reproducing the shinier appearance of the prototype car nearly to perfection.

 For comparison, here is a photograph of the prototype car taken in April 2007 by Al Sollinger in Salem, Oregon.
-Other photos of the same car can be found with a web search for "pacific parlour 39975".
+Other photos of the same car can be found with a web search for "pacific parlour 39975" or "amtrak 39975".